hydrologie/sefm/doc/notebooks/index.rst

 * `Storm Typing, Seasonality Analysis and Regional Climate Delineation <storm_typing/index.html>`_ Application of storm typing algorithms to classify storm events by homogeneous generating events.
-  Seasonality of storms at bi-weekly resolution for a specific duration and storm type Evaluation of heterogeneous climatic regions as a prerequisite to the L-moment approach
+  Seasonality of storms at bi-weekly resolution for a specific duration and storm type Evaluation of heterogeneous climatic regions as a prerequisite to the L-moment approach.

 * `Point and Watershed Precipitation Frequency Analysis <frequency_analysis/index.html>`_ Point and watershed precipitation regional frequency analysis based on L-moments

 * `Spatial and Temporal Storm Patterns`